mrc0mmand/Simple-RSS-Creator/README.md

 `rsscreator.pl -t -r "[y|Y]our(.*?)rege(x|xp)" -u https://url.for/rss/feed`

-Optionally you can specify number of items you want to parse with `-l xx`
+Optionally, you can specify number of items you want to parse with `-l xx` and limit strings length by `-s xx`.

 ## Configuration file
 Every feed has its own section in configuration file which consists of: